Jackson12977/HR-Analysis/README.md

 v.
 Average age and salary of all department vi.
 Years at company by each employee

-My major problem wth this dataset is that there was no employ name to drive down the employee's performance
+My major problem wth this dataset is that there was no employee name to drive down the employee's performance